Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Solution to the nonlinear problem

 \subsection{Stability and error estimates}

 In practice, \eqref{eq:qmin} is solved for each vertex of $\mathcal{T}_h$.
 The estimates in \Cref{lemma:apriori,lemma:aposteriori} show that the errors are determined by the norm of the projection gap $\mathbf{P}^n - \mathbf{P}^n_h$.
 To characterize the decay of this gap under mesh refinement, we employ a two-stage argument.
 First, we establish a stability bound for the minimization problem \eqref{eq:min} in the appropriate norm.
 Second, we invoke classical interpolation estimates to translate this stability into the optimal order of convergence with respect to $h$.
-The following result holds. \begin{theorem} Let $\Omega$ be a bounded convex domain, and let
+The following result holds. \begin{theorem} Let $\Omega$ be a bounded convex domain, and let $\mathbf{P}$, $\mathbf{P}^n$ be the solution to \eqref{eq:firstmin_extended} with data $D^2u$ and $D^2u^n$, respectively.
+If $|f|\leq K$ a.e., $K>0$, and if $D^2u,D^2u^n$ are symmetric and there exist $\delta,M>0$ such that $\text{\rm tr}(D^2u(x))>\delta$, $\text{\rm tr}(D^2u^n(x))>\delta$ and $|D^2u(x)|\leq M$, $|D^2u^n(x)|\leq M$ for any $x$, then there exists $L\geq 1$ such that